Caltrop

-A caltrop (also known as caltrap, galtrop, cheval trap, galthrap, galtrap, calthrop, jackrock or crow's foot) is an area denial weapon made up of usually four, but possibly more, sharp nails or spines arranged in such a manner that one of them always points upward from a stable base (for example, a tetrahedron).
+A caltrop (/en/; also known as caltrap, galtrop, cheval trap, galthrap, galtrap, calthrop, jackrock or crow's foot) is an area denial weapon made up of usually four, but possibly more, sharp nails or spines arranged in such a manner that one of them always points upward from a stable base (for example, a regular tetrahedron).
 Historically, caltrops were part of defences that served to slow the advance of troops, especially horses, chariots, and war elephants, and were particularly effective against the soft feet of camels.
 In modern times, caltrops are effective when used against wheeled vehicles with pneumatic tires.

 Name

 The modern name "caltrop" is derived from the Old English calcatrippe (heel-trap), such as in the French usage chausse-trape (shoe-trap).
-The Latin word tribulus originally referred to this and provides part of the modern scientific name of a plant commonly called the caltrop, Tribulus terrestris, whose spiked seed cases resemble caltrops and can injure feet and puncture bicycle tires.
-This plant can also be compared to Centaurea calcitrapa, which is also sometimes referred to as the "caltrop".
-Trapa natans, a water plant with similarly shaped spiked seeds and edible fruit, is called the "water caltrop".
+The Latin word tribulus originally referred to this and provides the generic name of a plant commonly called the caltrop, Tribulus terrestris.